zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 # Similarity in states

 A question is raised respecting the state, whether a certain act is or is not an act of the state; for example, in the transition from an oligarchy or a tyranny to a democracy.
-In such cases persons refuse to fulfill their contracts or any other obligations, on the ground that the tyrant, and not the state, contracted them; they argue that some constitutions are established by force, and not for the sake if the common good.
+In such cases persons refuse to fulfill their contracts or any other obligations, on the ground that the tyrant, and not the state, contracted them; they argue that some constitutions are established by force, and not for the sake of the common good.

 This question runs up into another: on what principle shall we ever say that the state is the same, Or different?
 It would be a very superficial view which considered only the place and the inhabitants (for the soil and the population may be separated, and some of the inhabitants may live in one place and some in another).
 Again, shall we say that while the race of inhabitants, as well as their place of abode, remain the same, the city is also the same, although the citizens are always dying and being born, as we call rivers and fountains the same, although the water is always flowing away and coming again.
 Or shall we say that the generations of men, like the rivers, are the same, but that the state changes? **For, since the state is a partnership, and is a partnership of citizens in a constitution, when the form of government changes, and becomes different, then it may be supposed that the state is no longer the same.** And in this manner we speak of every union or composition of elements as different when the form of their composition alters; And if this is true it is evident that the sameness of the state consists chiefly in the sameness of the constitution, and it may be called or not called by the same name, whether the inhabitants are the same or entirely different.
 It is quite another question, whether a state ought or ought not to fulfil engagements when the form of government changes.